zenphonix/ansible-role-nextcloud/docs/configuring-oidc-provider.md

     # The resource URL for this client (RFC 9728).
 Must be a valid URL with max length 512 characters.
     resource_url: ""
 ```

 >[!NOTE]
->It is possible to leave the `client_id` and the `client_secret` blank, in which case a random ID and secret will be generated and conveyed at the end of the playbook execution for retrieval.
->Please add the generated `client_id` and `client_secret` to your variables as recommended after task completion.

-## Considerations

-This task will request a list of all installed OIDC clients, remove clients if settings don't match and (re-)install clients with the provided configuration.

-Be mindful that the `client_name` of the handled clients are regarded as unique identifiers, removing all namesake clients as a result.

->[!NOTE]
->If an optional client configuration variable is not defined, this task first try to reuse the previously set value before setting a default.
+>If an optional client configuration variable is not defined, this task will reuse the previously configured value before resetting to the default.
 >Therefore if a client setting is adjusted in the UI (at https://< nextcloud_hostname >/settings/admin/oidc_provider), the change is respected only if the associated variable in not set.
+>To reset a variable, specify it explicitly within `nextcloud_oidc_clients`, e.g. `resource_url: ""`.

 Removing an OIDC client is possible by removing or setting the `enabled` variable to `false` while retaining the client in `nextcloud_oidc_clients`: